FINLAND ARCTIC CHALLENGE LIVE

 Everyone was sufficiently tired from now three full days of activities.
 After a rest and a small snack at the cafe, most went directly into the sauna and and the hot tub to warm up and to help with recovery.
 Rafiq jumped in the snow for a cool down.
 It was then nap time for all!!!

 Everyone was hoping for more northern lights tonight as the skies are, once again, clear.
 And again, they did not disappoint as they arrived during dinner.
-Everyone grabbed their cameras and phones and all got photos of the show!
+People grabbed their cameras and phones and all got photos of the show!

 Finland Arctic Challenge: Stage 4